This week I went on a little photo adventure…. to the aquarium!

 The hardest part was surprisingly getting my subjects in focus.
 Shooting through such heavy glass caused so much distortion!
 The animals had to be directly in front of me to get a clear shot.

-The reptile exhibits had so much more light and so I was able to create some smooth bokeh with my 85mm!
+The ball pythons had so much more light and so I was able to create some smooth bokeh with my 85mm!

 Whenever I shoot animals I try desperately to bring their eyes in focus but occasionally I break this rule for cool details or beautiful textures.